Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 Smart Fishing Practices

-- Use circle hooks for quick releases
+- Use circle hooks for quick releases and reduced injury

 - Keep caught fish out of the water in secure storage

-- Never hang fish on stringers over the side
+- Never hang fish on stringers over the side of your kayak

 What Color Kayak is Safest?
 (Spoiler: It Doesn't Matter Much)

-- Blue: 5 incidents
+- Blue kayaks: 5 incidents

-- Yellow: 2 incidents
+- Yellow kayaks: 2 incidents

-- Green: 4 incidents
+- Green kayaks: 4 incidents

-- Red/Orange: 3 incidents
+- Red or Orange kayaks: 3 incidents

-- White: 2 incidents
+- White kayaks: 2 incidents

-- Black: 1 incident
+- Black kayaks: 1 incident

 If You Encounter a Shark: Your Action Plan